 - 1. We reviewed the applications of the Yarkovsky/YORP effect and its mathematical formulation. - 2.
-We described major aspects of the orbital evolution of meteoroids and small asteroid fragments under the influence of gravitational resonances and the Yarkovsky effect.
-We computed several statistics (e.g., the crossing probability of the J3/1 resonance) which may be used in future to improve Monte-Carlo models of meteoroid transport. - 3.
 The short-lived orbits of (2953) Vysheslavia, and several other asteroids located just above 5/2 mean motion resonance with Jupiter, can be explained as a consequence of the Yarkovsky effect, which pushes the asteroids from stable regions into the current unstable positions.
-We supported this conclusion by photometric observations of (2953) Vysheslavia they reveal the retrograde spin-axis orientation, which is in concert with negative Yarkovsky semimajor axis drift. - 4.
-The unstable asteroids inside 2/1 mean motion resonance with Jupiter have been most probably transported from the neighbouring Main Asteroid Belt; the Yarkovsky/YORP effect is efficient enough to keep this transient population in steady-state.
-Unfortunately, we were not able to unveil the origin of the long-lived Zhongguos and Griquas yet. - 5.
+We supported this conclusion by photometric observations of (2953) Vysheslavia they reveal the retrograde spin-axis orientation, which is in concert with negative Yarkovsky semimajor axis drift. - 3.
+The unstable asteroids inside 2/1 mean motion resonance with Jupiter have been most probably transported from the neigbouring Main Asteroid Belt; the Yarkovsky/YORP effect is efficient enough to keep this transient population in steady-state.
+Unfortunately, we were not able to unveil the origin of the long-lived Zhongguos and Griquas yet. - 4.
 We studied the Eos asteroid family, namely the three dynamical processes, how the Yarkovsky drifting orbits interact with resonances: "bracketing" by strong mean motion resonances, "crossing" of weaker resonances, and "trapping" in secular resonances.
 The Yarkovsky effect seems to be essential to understand the current observed shape of the family in the space of proper orbital elements.
-We were also able to determine the family age to be 1.3 Gy. - 6.
-The Agnia family is located almost entirely inside the z_1 secular resonance, a lucky coincidence, which allowed us to disclose the family age (surely more than 40 My and less then 140 My) and the magnitude of the mutual velocities (15 m/s for 5 km fragments) gained due to the original disruption event. - 7.
+We were also able to determine the family age to be 1.3 Gy. - 5.
+The Agnia family is located almost entirely inside the z_1 secular resonance, a lucky coincidence, which allowed us to disclose the family age (surely more than 40 My and less then 140 My) and the magnitude of the mutual velocities (15 m/s for 5 km fragments) gained due to the original disruption event. - 6.
 We implemented computation of proper and resonant orbital elements into the commonly used SWIFT integration package.

-9 Appendices
+8 Appendices

-9.1 A catalogue of synthetic proper elements
+8.1 A catalogue of synthetic proper elements